 In the course of its business, particularly its mortgage investments, the Issuer will fund mortgage loans with a higher risk level than conventional lenders such as banks, credit unions and trust companies.
 This is consistent with the essential reason for alternative as opposed to conventional lending and follows the pattern of higher risk-higher return.
-The Issuer funds mortgage loans including senior (first) mortgages, junior (second or third) mortgages, and real estate investments that do not necessarily fall within the lending and investment parameters of conventional lenders.
+The Issuer funds mortgage loans including first (senior) mortgages, second (junior) mortgages, and real estate investments that do not necessarily fall within the lending and investment parameters of conventional lenders.
 A risk premium is charged by the Issuer for the extra due diligence, administration and risk associated with atypical and non-standard mortgages.